Ceiling Fans

 Conclusion

-If your ceiling fan only goes one way, you have to depend on other elements in the house for warming or cooling your home.
+If your ceiling fan only goes one way, you must depend on other elements in the house to warm or cool your home.
+You might need a furnace for heating or air conditioning for cooling.
+This is because your fan can only go in one direction rather than another.